RfidResearchGroup/proxmark3/doc/ndef_type4a.md

     000F20003B00340406 E104 00FF 00 FF
                          |    |      |
                          |    |       --- 00 = Write allowed, FF = Read Only
-                         |     ---------- The maxium size of the NDEF record (set to the NDEF record size)
+                         |     ---------- The maxium size of the NDEF record (set to the NDEF record file size)
                           --------------- The ISO 2 byte File ID for the NDEF Record file